The Best Probiotic Supplement for Gut Health: How to Choose

 It’s highly recommended to take probiotics the first day you start on antibiotics and continue during the entire period of treatment [6]–[8].
 We also recommend that you continue taking probiotics for at least one to two more weeks after you stop the antibiotics.

-Because antibiotics can also kill the probiotic bacteria, make sure to separate antibiotic and probiotic treatment by as much time as possible given your prescribed antibiotic regimen.
+Because antibiotics can also kill the probiotic bacteria, make sure to spread out antibiotic and probiotic treatments as much as possible throughout the day given your prescribed antibiotic regimen.

 2. When you have digestive symptoms and complaints